-Many people, however, feel stress on a more or less continuous basis.
+Many people, however, feel stress on a more continuous basis.
 This chronic stress can affect the body in negative ways.
 Chronic stress can weaken the immune system, for example.
 People who are stressed often feel anxious, irritable, or depressed.
-Chronic stress may also cause more frequent flare-ups of COPD symptoms.
+Chronic stress may also cause more frequent flare-ups of chronic obstructive pulmonary disease (COPD) symptoms.
 For this reason, it’s important to learn how to manage stress.

-Stress is about the way you react to stressors.
-These are the events or situations that cause stress in your life.
-The first step towards controlling stress is to recognize your stressors.
+Stress management is about the way you react to stressors, the events or situations that cause stress in your life.
+The first step towards managing stress is to recognize your stressors.
 Living with COPD can be stressful, because it forces you to make changes in your life.
-Among other things, changes in relationships, financial situations, employment, sleep habits, sexual relations, or the ability to perform ordinary tasks can all cause stress.
+Other things that may cause stress include changes in:

 These changes would be stressful even for the healthiest person.
-Unfortunately for COPD patients, stress can trigger a flare-up, so it’s important to learn to recognize the things that may cause stress in your life.
-By doing so you can take steps to reduce these stressors, or to change your reactions to them.
+Unfortunately for people with COPD, stress can trigger a flare-up, so it’s important to learn to recognize the things that may cause stress in your life.
+By doing so you can take steps to reduce these stressors or change your reactions to them.
 Talk about your challenges and concerns with people who are close to you.
 Ask for help when possible, and avoid situations that are likely to cause stress.

-After you have identified the things that may trigger anxiety and increase your stress, you can learn to put the brakes on stress before it causes a flare-up.
+After you’ve identified the things that may trigger anxiety and increase your stress, you can learn to put the brakes on stress before it causes a flare-up.
 According to the COPD Foundation, one effective method for reducing stress is to use breathing techniques.

 Pursed-lip breathing is a technique that will help you slow your breathing and exhale more air with each breath.
 It involves paying attention to the breath, breathing deeply and slowly, and exhaling slowly and mindfully: